danielkarl888/Chest-X-ray-Classifier/README.md

 # Chest X-ray Classification Project

-This repository contains the code and instructions for the final project of the Deep Learning Course at Bar-Ilan Univeristy (2024).
+This repository contains the code and instructions for the final project of the Deep Learning Course at Bar-Ilan University (2024).
 The objective of the project is the classification of chest X-ray images to identify healthy individuals and those with pneumonia.
 The project also includes anomaly detection and explainability tasks.

 The dataset used in this project is from Kaggle and can be found at this [link](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia?resource=download).

 ## Project Overview

 ### Objective

 Classification of chest X-ray images into:
-1. Healthy
+1. **Healthy**
-2. Bacterial Pneumonia
+2. **Bacterial Pneumonia**
-3. Viral Pneumonia
+3. **Viral Pneumonia**

 ### Dataset

-The Kaggle Chest X-ray Pneumonia Dataset, which contains 5,863 X-ray images divided into two main categories:
+The **Kaggle Chest X-ray Pneumonia Dataset** contains 5,863 X-ray images divided into two main categories:
-- Healthy
+- **Healthy**
-- With pneumonia (bacterial and viral)
+- **With pneumonia** (bacterial and viral)

 The dataset is split into training, validation, and test sets.
 The test set is kept as is, while the training and validation sets can be combined and redistributed as needed.